rancher/docs/content/rancher/v2.x/en/tools/cluster-backups/_index.md

 > **Note:** Cluster Backup is only available for [RKE Clusters]({{< baseurl >}}rancher/v2.x/en/cluster-provisioning/rke-clusters/) and [Custom Clusters]({{< baseurl >}}rancher/v2.x/en/cluster-provisioning/custom-clusters/).

 ## Configuring Cluster Backups
-As of version 2.0.0, all newly provisioned clusters have Local Cluster Backups enabled by default.
-For cluster provisioned with older versions of Rancher, see [How to enable Cluster backups for existing clusters]({{< baseurl >}}/rancher/v2.x/en/tools/cluster-backups/existing-clusters/)
+As of version 2.0.0, all newly RKE provisioned clusters have Local Cluster recurring Snapshots enabled by default.
+For RKE clusters provisioned with an older versions of Rancher, see [How to enable Cluster backups for existing clusters]({{< baseurl >}}/rancher/v2.x/en/tools/cluster-backups/existing-clusters/)

 To configure or disable Cluster Backups, you need to access the Cluster Backup configuration section.
 This is available during initial cluster configuration or later by editing the cluster.
 - While on the **Add Cluster** or **Edit** cluster view, click on **Show advanced options**